-This subject consists of two seven-week modules chosen from a prescribed list.
+This course consists of two seven-week modules chosen from a prescribed list.
 The modules are self-contained and examine important economic issues.
 Possible module topics include economics of the corporation, economic development, international trade policy, superannuation and retirement, microeconomic policy, and macroeconomic policy.

-Superannuation and Retirement S1 L3 CP15
+Superannuation and Retirement